Options Trading: Choose Your Own Adventure

-We’ve talked this before.
+We’ve talked about this before.
 Selling put options can be a tremendous strategy for generating reliable income.

-One reason is because, as we’ve explained, you can take on less risk than more traditional income strategies.
-But this is only true if you execute the strategy properly.
+One reason is because, as we’ve explained, you can take on less risk than you can with more traditional income strategies.
+But this is true only if you execute the options strategy properly.

 One of the primary benefits of investing in an ETF is instant diversification.

 However, keep in mind that not all ETFs are as diversified as you might think.
 For instance, the top three holdings might make up 25% of the fund.
 But as a general rule, ETFs can help to smooth out the risk of individual company performance for investors.

 From an academic standpoint, this risk is associated with volatility.
 Volatility can be measured in statistical terms.

 It has become industry practice for risk managers to look at volatility (along with other issues such as correlation) to measure the level of risk in individual portfolios.
 (There are problems with this approach, which we outlined here.)

 This measure of volatility is important to us as put sellers.
 That’s because option prices are heavily influenced by the level of volatility in the underlying stock or ETF.
 The higher the level of volatility, the higher the price of the individual option contract.